HeitorPontieri/HeitorPontieri/README.md

 I´m 20 years old 🎉

-Currently studying Bachelor Degree on Science & Technology with focus in Computer Science in UFABC
+Currently studying Bachelor Degree on Science & Technology with focus in Computer Science in Universidade Federal do ABC (UFABC)

 Always ready to learn more! 🤯